daniel-munro/covid19scientists/site/content/team/_index.md

   - name: Daniel Munro, PhD
     work_title: Postdoctoral Fellow, Scripps Research and UC San Diego
     nsvd_title: Website Manager
-    bio: Daniel Munro built and manages the covid19sci.org website.
+    bio: "Daniel Munro built and manages the covid19sci.org website.
 He is a Postdoctoral Fellow at Scripps Research and a Postdoctoral Scholar in the UC San Diego Department of Psychiatry.
 He studies the effects of genetic variation on gene regulation, and how these effects in the brain influence addiction.
 He received his PhD in Quantitative and Computational Biology from Princeton University.
+Website: [danmun.ro](https://danmun.ro)"
     picture: Dan_Munro.jpg
   - name: Shannon Kozlovich, PhD
     work_title: Program Manager, Equality California